GlareDB/glaredb.github.io/docs/about/technical-preview.md

 On May 1st, 2023, GlareDB moved into Technical Preview, and became available to a wider audience with early access codes.

+On May 11, 2023, the Technical Preview became generally available.
+It is available to everyone with a free tier to get started.

 ## Stability

 {: .important}